 Through a spiraling process of modified constant comparison of interviewees’ descriptions of messages shared with their students, the identification of in vivo codes and categories emerged from the data representative of shared beliefs, values, assumptions, and practices within the remote rural school.
 Interviewee responses were also compared to extant texts, including field notes from throughout my work and the work of other researchers with the school and its stakeholders, and from documents specifically pertaining to the high school’s preparation of students for life after high school.

 The perspectives of the educators’ experiences and expressions of the postsecondary education culture in their school emerged from their descriptions about what happened in the school and were supported by field notes of observations of interactions, documents, and visual messages of the school environment.
 A set of five distinct, in vivo messages were identified to represent the central phenomenon of the school’s culture regarding postsecondary education access are included in Table 4.1.
 The five messages included you need a plan, you can do it, you know what’s right and how to work hard, we know what we are doing, and we are here to help, now and later.
-See an overview of these themes, representative of events, actions and codes, and sample responses, in table 4.1.
+See an overview of these themes, representative of events, actions and codes, and sample responses, in Table 4.1.
 These themes are further explained in the following narrative.

 Be Anxious: You Need a Plan